cschladetsch/CppProlog/README.md

 - **Google Test**: Testing framework (automatically fetched by CMake)
 - **Google Benchmark**: Performance measurement (automatically fetched by CMake)

+## Implementation Insights

+This implementation demonstrates the significant engineering effort required to recreate Prolog's declarative programming model in C++:

+- **2,200+ lines** of carefully crafted C++ code
+- **Complex term hierarchy** with virtual dispatch and smart pointer management
+- **Sophisticated unification engine** implementing Robinson's algorithm with occurs check
+- **Advanced resolution engine** with choice point management and backtracking
+- **Memory management** through custom pooling and RAII principles

+### Raw C++ vs Prolog Comparison

+What takes ~50 lines in pure Prolog requires over 2,000 lines in C++ to implement the underlying engine.
+This showcases both the power of Prolog's declarative paradigm and the complexity involved in implementing logical programming systems.

 ## Acknowledgments

-- Built with modern C++23 features
+- Built with modern C++23 features and best practices
-- Uses Google Test for testing
+- Uses Google Test for comprehensive testing coverage
-- Uses Google Benchmark for performance measurement
+- Uses Google Benchmark for detailed performance analysis
-- Uses rang.hpp for colored terminal output
+- Uses rang.hpp for enhanced terminal output with colors
 - Inspired by classic Prolog implementations like SWI-Prolog and GNU Prolog
+- Architecture designed for educational understanding of Prolog internals